Crepopcorn/event_scheduling_reminder_system/README.md

 - **Improved Notifications**: Include desktop notifications or email reminders.
 - **Integration with Calendars**: Sync events with Google Calendar or other calendar platforms.

-## Contributing
-Feel free to fork the project, submit issues, or open pull requests.
-Contributions are welcome!